apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Blinken report says it's impossible to verify Israel broke weapons law in Gaza**
+**North Korean leader Kim supervises latest test of new multiple rocket launcher**

-You can read more about it [here](https://www.axios.com/2024/05/10/israel-gaza-weapons-broke-law-blinken).
+You can read more about it [here](https://www.yahoo.com/news/north-korean-leader-kim-supervises-021949394.html).

 ## Requirements
 - Python 3.8